LandRegistry/land-registry-elements/README.md

   - Add example of how to run the build from an external project without grunt
 - Write contribution guidelines
 - Write up results of user testing against any components where this has been carried out
+- Fix build with npm3 (And get it tested alongside npm2 in TravisCI)

 ### Possibles?
 - Expose grunt plugin and write example for people wishing to pull the assets in via a Gruntfile?